iCliniq Logo

 Welcome back to icliniq.com.

-1. Your wife has iron-deficiency anemia due to less nutritional intake.
+1. Your wife has iron-deficiency anemia due to a lack of nutritional intake.

-2. So, I would suggest taking one tablet of Orofer XT (a combination of Folic acid and elemental iron) daily, it contains Ferrous Ascorbate, which is equivalent to elemental iron 100 mg.
+2. So, I would suggest taking one tablet of Orofer XT (a combination of Folic acid and elemental iron) daily, which contains Ferrous Ascorbate, equivalent to 100 mg of elemental iron.
 This drug should be consumed for at least two months, then repeat CBC (complete blood count).

 3. Take iron-rich food like green leafy vegetables, dry fruits, red meat, jaggery, beans, fortified iron cereal, and pasta can be used in breakfast.